16 Incredible Things to Do in Melbourne: The 2026 Edition

 I’ll confess that as somebody who is not entirely comfortable with heights, I absolutely did not enjoy the Edge!!!

-It’s basically a transparent glass cube that you stand inside, then wait while it travels outside the building until you’re fully suspended over Melbourne with nothing but glass beneath your feet.
-It’s a fun, unique experience, but if you’re anything like me, you can expect your legs to tremble, your palms to sweat, and your eyes to stay firmly anywhere but down.
+It’s basically a transparent glass cube that you stand inside, then try not to panic while it travels outside the building until you’re fully suspended over Melbourne with nothing but glass below your feet.
+It’s a fun, unique experience, but if you’re anything like me, you can expect your legs to tremble, your palms to sweat, and your eyes to stay firmly fixed on the horizon.

-I have strong opinions about observation decks, and it’s mostly that visiting at sunset is one of the worst ways to experience them.
-It sounds like the perfect way to Skydeck: this way, you can see the city in daylight hours, witness a golden sunset, and then watch the city start to light up.
-In reality, you spend hours waiting around, can’t see very well with the glare of the setting sun, and then end up with reflections and lights in all of your nighttime photos because the lights remain on at night.
+I have strong opinions on observation decks, and it’s mostly that visiting at sunset is one of the worst ways to experience them.
+It sounds like the perfect time to hit the Skydeck: you can see the city in daylight hours, witness a golden sunset, then watch the city start to light up.
+In reality, you spend hours waiting around, can’t see very well with the glare of the setting sun, and then end up with reflections and lights in all of your evening photos because the indoor lights remain on at night.

 In my opinion, the best time to visit the Melbourne Skydeck is in the late-morning on a blue-sky day.
 There’ll be fewer crowds, you’ll be able to clearly spot all of the attractions, and there won’t be any glare in your photos.